pkroshn/propine/README.md

  # Setup
+First install nodejs latest version from the internet.

-To set up the system, required to install couple of packages.
+To set up the environment, required to install couple of packages in the nodejs framework.

 npm install csv